zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 The term “fleabag” (fleabag) describes a hotel or p erhaps another temporary housing place that is dirty, old, and usually falli ng apart, often with not very clean living conditions.
 The rooms aren’t clean.
 The hote l itself isn’t very clean.
 The word “fleabag” comes from “flea” (flea).
 A flea is a small animal that you usually associate with dogs, for example, or other small an imals.
 Technically, a “flea” is a small insect that feeds off of the blood of another  animal.
 If your dog has fleas, your dog will often scratch at the fleas or the fle a bites.

-“Fleabag,” then, would describe a very dirty, not v ery nice hotel or motel.
+“Fleabag,” then, would describe a very dirty, not very nice hotel or motel.
 Suzanne is wondering why they are staying “in this fleabag motel in the seedy (seedy) part of town.”
 The word “seedy” refers to a n area, perhaps even a person who is somewhat suspicious, possibly even criminal.
 It could also describe a place that is dirty or disgusting or unsafe.
 If you  say, “That’s a seedy character,” you mean that’s a person whom you can’t really trus t, a person who might even be a criminal.

 To describe a hotel as “seedy” would usually indica te that it’s not a very clean hotel, possibly even a hotel that is used for crimi nal activity, including prostitution.
 Kenji says, “We agreed that we would skimp on the a ccommodations so we could spend more money on activities and eating out .
 Remember?”
 “To skimp (skimp) on” something is a two-word phrasal verb me aning to spend a very small

 amount on something – much less than most people wo uld normally spend – in order to save money, although you could also skimp on something because you don’t want very much of it.

 There’s an adjective “skimpy” (skimpy) which descri bes someone who isn’t wearing very much clothing.
 If a woman is wearing a  “skimpy outfit” (outfit), she’s not wearing very much clothing.
 A “bikini,” for exa mple, might be described as being skimpy.
 But here, the phrasal verb “to skimp on” means not spending very much money.
-Kenji says that he and Suzanna agreed t hey would not spend very much money on accommodations.
+Kenji says that he and Suzanna agreed they would not spend very much money on accommodations.
 “Accommodations” (acc ommodations) refers to a place where you stay when you are traveling, s uch as a hotel.

 Another word for “accommodations” is “lodging” (lod ging).
 Although, you don’t hear that word as much anymore unless you’re talkin g about your expenses for your company.
 If you travel, your company might ask  you to give them receipts for your lodging, for your accommodations, basicall y for your hotel room.
 Kenji says the agreement that he and Suzanna had was “to skimp on accommodations” so they could spend more money on “ eating out” – that is, on eating in a restaurant.